AirshipCMS/Docs/Development-Guide.md

 # Development Guide

-## Airship CMS
-Your Airship CMS Admin Panel URL will be: `(https://subdomain.airshipcms.io/admin)`. _(where "subdomain" is your subdomain)_

-Once you have mapped out your project schema, you can start setting up the Pages and Collections for your project in your project's Airship CMS Admin Portal.
-For more information, see [Introduction to Airship CMS](/documentation/view/introduction-to-airship-cms) about how to use the CMS.
+---

+Once you have set up your schema, you can land the project to pull down new templates and template directories.
+Warning that this will overwrite anything you were working on locally.

+---

+Explain possibilities for Development flow.
+How you can put stuff outside the compartments directory.
+Also include links in the broad descriptions below, to the Git OSS projects.

+### Gulp Example
+Explain what that might look like.
+Runs scss.

+### Angular Example
+Explain what that might look like.
+Runs scss.

+### React Example
+Explain what that might look like.
+Runs scss.

+### Design Files
+Explain what that might look like.

+### Source Code Management
+Explain what that might look like.